ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo: RGPD : stockage dans l’UE todo:whats is SEO optimisé for search rank in google todo:Change maritime reservation with voila ferry and search for logo todo:Chatbot connexion trouble on mobile frontend todo:Website on mobile did not show ports:done todo prevent abuse use of botchat and voice search todo:should add dead letter to admin dashboard
+todo: RGPD : stockage dans l’UE todo:whats is SEO optimisé for search rank in google todo:Change maritime reservation with voila ferry and search for logo todo:Chatbot connexion trouble on mobile frontend:done todo:Website on mobile did not show ports:done todo prevent abuse use of botchat and voice search todo:should add dead letter to admin dashboard:done
-todo: i see 52.1% memory used and same time 3.73gib available and always 3.37 even memory changed todo:add admin dahsboard for dlq managment
+todo: i see 52.1% memory used and same time 3.73gib available and always 3.37 even memory changed:done todo:add admin dahsboard for dlq managment:done

-todo:grafana dashboards:
+todo:grafana dashboards:done
 Here are useful visualizations for your VoilaFerry dashboard:

   Metrics (Prometheus)